henhouseai/henhouse/deployment/overview.md

 ### **Installation Architecture**

 The installation system creates the complete user and group infrastructure needed for a Henhouse deployment.
 It sets up four tier-based system users, transfers SSH keys, creates credential files, initializes git repositories, and configures convenience scripts.

+**Critical Prerequisites**:
+- **Must be inside project directory**: The install command uses `detect_project_context()` which walks up from the current working directory (`Path.cwd()`) looking for an `hh/` folder.
+You MUST `cd` into the project directory before running install.
+- **Must be logged in as project owner**: The install command detects the project owner from directory ownership (UID lookup).
+You MUST be logged in as the user who owns the project directory.
+- **Passwordless SSH keys required BEFORE install**: The install command scans the project owner's `~/.ssh/authorized_keys` and `~/.ssh/*.pub` files.
+You MUST have passwordless SSH keys configured in the project owner's account BEFORE running install.

 - One-time setup process with comprehensive validation
 - Project name and owner auto-detection